Passer au contenu

 File Collection: #

-for the files or patterns to match. - Optional fields like
+• Specify root_path for the directory and objects for the files or patterns to match.

 Command Execution: #